rboxvelasco/Scrabble/README.md

 ## 🚀 Installation & Running

-> All compile/run commands should be executed from the `FONTS` directory.
+> All compile/run commands should be executed from the `SRC` directory.

 ### 🐧 Linux